This opportunity is closed.

 - Provide professional development to novice investigators in Arkansas by simulating an NSF solicitation, with similar project management and reporting needs if awarded.

-This RFP is seeking projects that:
+This program solicits projects that:

 - address unmet/unexpected research needs or otherwise support one or more of the six DART research teams;